Biologics Drug Development Solutions

 N-Glycosylation is a co-translational process that widely occurs during the expression of biologic compounds in mammalian and eukaryotic cells, but rarely in bacterial cells.
 A variety of different oligosaccharides (glycans) are bound to the biologic molecule, and this is called the glycan profile.

 Host cell proteins (HCPs) are protein impurities found in the biopharmaceutical product, which are produced by the cell lines used to express the biologic drug.
 HCPs are characteristic of the expression system and are normally present in minor/residual amounts in the final product.
 HCPs in any biologic drug product need to be closely monitored as they may cause immunogenicity in individuals, reduce the potency, stability, or overall effectiveness of the biologic.
-HCPs are monitored throughout the development process and the method is validated prior to commercialization.

 The final structure, function, and immunogenicity of a protein-based Biologic drug (mAbs, ADCs, etc.) are determined by posttranslational modifications (PTMs) and any associated misincorporations introduced in the recombination production system.
 In-depth LC-MS, HRMS, and MS/MS analyses are required to supplement a standard peptide mapping workflow to identify these structural variants.